pegasone/pegasone.github.io/index.md

 ![Figure 4](/img/img012.png)

-One can notice that <b>Active cases per million</b> were almost flat in June-July in Israel, Spain, France, and Netherlands but they were increasing fast in Sweden and the United States.
+<b>Active cases per million</b> were almost flat in June-July in Israel, Spain, France, and Netherlands while they were increasing fast in Qatar, Sweden, and the United States.

+Notice how numbers blow up again in early September in Spain, France, and Israel; the United States and Netherlands seem to have more control over the situation while Sweden and Qatar clearly are in the best positions.

 ![Figure 5](/img/img011.png)

-With the exception of Qatar, Sweden and the United States appear to have had the highest <b>Positive rate</b> numbers in June-July (some the data for Sweeden is unavailable).
+With the exception of Qatar, Sweden and the United States appear to have the highest <b>Positive rate</b> numbers in June-July (some the data for Sweeden is unavailable).

 ![Figure 6](/img/img013.png)

 These plots also suggest that, an almost flat <b>Active cases per million</b> curve is consistent with a <b>Positive rate</b> of 1%-2%.
+At a rate of 4% and above it seems almost impossible to stop the daily increase in active cases.

 Central and South America during this time told a very different story...
 More to come.